rava-dosa/arm/_posts/2018-08-18-MAPREDUCE.md

 | mapreduce.task.io.sort.mb | int | The cumulative size of the serialization and accounting buffers storing records emitted from the map, in megabytes.  |
 | mapreduce.map.sort.spill.percent | float | The soft limit in the serialization buffer.
 Once reached, a thread will begin to spill the contents to disk in the background.  |

-Similarly there are reduce parameters.
+Similarly there are reduce parameters.[Ref](https://hadoop.apache.org/docs/current3/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Shuffle.2FReduce_Parameters)
 #### Logs
 The standard output (stdout) and error (stderr) streams and the syslog of the task are read by the NodeManager and logged to ${HADOOP_LOG_DIR}/userlogs.
 #### Job control